MichaelF102/Portfolio/README.md

 ```

 Open the URL printed in the terminal.
 Routes use `HashRouter`, so paths look like `/#/about`.

-## GitHub Pages

-The app is configured for project-site hosting:

-- `homepage` in `package.json` and `base: '/Portfolioo/'` in `vite.config.js` must match your repo name.
-- `HashRouter` avoids server-side routing issues on static hosting.
-- Deploy with `npm run deploy` (requires `gh-pages` and write access to the remote).

-If you fork to a different repo or user, update both `homepage` and `vite.config.js` `base`.

 ## Project structure

 ```